-AIO typically provides the best performance, but it requires the following:

-- Linux Kernel version 2.6 or later - Supported file system To see the currently supported file systems, see Red Hat AMQ 7 Supported Configurations .
+AIO typically provides the best performance.
+Make sure that your network file system is listed as supported in Red Hat AMQ 7 Supported Configurations .

 Java NIO

 Java NIO provides good performance, and it can run on any platform with a Java 6 or later runtime.